 - $50 minimum opening deposit

-- There is no checking writing ability
+- No checking writing ability

-- $10 Excess Transaction Fee for each transaction beyond the six allowed per statement cycle.
+- $10 Excess Transaction Fee for each transaction beyond the six allowed per statement cycle

 - For the first 30 days following account opening, there is a default limit of $2k per day and per transaction, and $8k per rolling 30 days, when initiating a transfer through MemoryBank’s online banking.

-- After the first 30 days, a limit increase can be requested.
+- After the first 30 days, a limit increase can be request.
 There are two standardized limit levels: Tier 2 – $5k per transaction and per day, and $10k per rolling 30 days, and

 Tier 3 – $10k per transaction and per day, and $20k per rolling 30 days.